Call today and speak to Anna Watson, specialist clinical negligence solicitor. Find out if you could claim compensation.

 Every effort has been taken to ensure the data on the NHS Performance Tracker section of the Blackwater Law website is accurate; however Blackwater Law has relied on the accuracy of the data as provided by individual NHS trusts to NHS Improvement or NHS England and then the accuracy of the data as published by the same.

 Report a mistake in the data presented by emailing firstname.lastname@example.org, providing a hyperlink to the relevant web page and a brief note to describe the error.

-Neither any individual data set presented on the NHS Performance Tracker section of the Blackwater Law website, nor the data for an individual Trust considered collectively, can alone be used to determine difference in quality of care being provided by individual NHS trusts.
+Neither any individual data set presented on the NHS Performance Tracker section of the Blackwater Law website, nor the data for an individual Trust considered collectively can alone be used to determine the difference in the quality of care being provided by individual NHS trusts.